Tornado Charts in PowerPoint: Sensitivity Analysis Made Easy

 | By category, then magnitude | When grouping related variables |

 7-12 variables is optimal.
-Fewer than 5 doesn't justify the tornado format.
+Fewer than 5 does not justify the format.
 More than 15 creates visual clutter.
+If your model has 30+ variables, run sensitivity on all of them, then show only the top 10-12 by impact magnitude on the chart.

 Creating Tornado Charts: Three Methods#